 Anna Marie Burdzy and Lorraine Serrano

-This Policy Brief is part of the DCAF, OSCE/ODIHR, UN Women Gender and Security Toolkit, which comprises nine Tools and a series of Policy Briefs.
+This Policy Brief is part of the DCAF, OSCE/ODIHR, UN Women Gender and Security Toolkit.

 The Policy Brief:

 outlines what PMSCs are and the role of States in their regulation

 explains why a gender perspective is needed for effective regulation of PMSCs

 presents a range of priorities and entry points for States to integrate a gender perspective in regulation of PMSCs.

 The Policy Brief is aimed at legislators and policy-makers who seek to strengthen their national regulatory frameworks for the PMSC industry.
 It is also intended to support ministries and other statutory offices responsible for contracting, procurement and certification, as well as oversight and accountability of PMSCs.
 This Brief will also be useful for civil society actors monitoring the impacts of PMSCs’ operations, including human rights defenders and groups working to achieve the goals of the Women, Peace and Security Agenda.
 Moreover, this Policy Brief can be used by PMSCs themselves to check and improve their policies and procedures related to gender equality.